-If you’ve ever worked at an early-stage startup, then I’m sure you know the feeling – your mobile app, a concept you’ve been working intensely on for many months, is finally entering development phase.
+If you’ve ever worked at an early-stage startup, then I’m sure you know the feeling.
+Your mobile app, a concept you’ve been working intensely on for many months, is finally entering the development phase.
 Things are starting to feel very real business-wise, aren’t they?

 On the one hand, you’re pumped from all the excitement.
 On the other, you might also be feeling intimidated by the extent of the project.
 Especially, if you’re new to the mobile app development game.

 To help you make this a productive and informed process, we’ve listed some of the most common startup mistakes in mobile app development.
 These are:

 Setting up a mobile app for success requires a lot of effort up front, in the ideation stage.
 Before you make your decision, verify your app’s potential on the market thoroughly.
 There are many ways to do this: focus groups, market research surveys, or consulting a professional agency, to name a few.
 If you don’t determine that your app addresses a genuine need on the market, you run the risk of failing.

 For some startup founders, understanding which features are absolutely critical for the first version of the app, and which fall into the “nice-to-have” category, can be pretty difficult.

 Here’s where working with an experienced MVP development agency will do wonders.
 Speak to your team about organizing a so-called scoping session before they start working on the app.
 The expected result should be agreeing on an MVP – a list of critical features necessary to launch a first working version of the app.

 But what about all those unexpected circumstances that might push you to consider updating your MVP halfway through?
 Before you insist on any changes, keep in mind that they can potentially disrupt the entire development process.
 This may translate to delays and – sometimes – also wasted financial resources.

 Discover the power of Minimum Viable Product (MVP) in our free ebook